martin-olivier/airgorah/README.md

 You can find pre-built releases for Debian [here](https://github.com/martin-olivier/airgorah/releases/latest).

-You will just have to download the debian package and install it with the following command:
+You will just need to download the debian package and install it with the following command:

 ```sh
 sudo apt install <path_to_deb_package>